LukasWoodtli/WebPage/pelican/content/object_databases.md

     - indexing for each type
     - indexing extent for each type
 - Specific family of type sets for indexed hierarchy
+- Look at all possible combinations of full extends for all types
-- Combine parts of subtype hierarchies to use one index structure
+- Combine parts of subtype hierarchies to use one index structure (like SC-index)
 - Each typeset managed with search data structure
 - Parameters *q* and *r* give bounds
-    - *q*: number of structures needed to build a type extent
+    - *q*: number of index structures needed to build a type extent
     - *r*: number of times a type set is managed redundantly or replicated
+- Multiple index structures need to be accessed for a querry
+    - trade-off between:
+        - number of index structures to access for a query
+        - number of index structures to maintain

 ### Multi-Key Type Index (MT-Index)

+- Mutli-Dimensional indexing
+- Type information as additional attribute available
 - Compromise between
     - type grouping
     - key grouping
 - Type membership as additional object attribute
     - symmetrical indexing of object types and attributes
     - indexing of more than one attribute with single search structure
+- Linearization

 ### Overview: Type Hierarchy Indexing